Sagi-BA/Image-To-Sketch/readme.md

 ## Additional Notes

-- The application supports several different AI models for image creation, including Flux, Stable Diffusion, and more.
+- The application uses advanced image processing techniques to convert images to sketches.
-- You can use prompts in English or Hebrew.
+- The quality of the sketch may vary depending on the complexity and clarity of the original image.
-- Results may vary between different models, allowing for interesting comparisons of their capabilities.
+- This tool is great for artists, designers, or anyone looking to create unique sketched versions of their photos.

 We welcome feedback and ideas for improving the application!